Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems: Experiments and Results

 \subsection{Baseline Results}

-Note that EER and the F1 score have a negative correlation for all three languages.
-This phenomenon is expected, given that in case the ASR system wasn't able to correctly transcribe the entity, this is counted as an error for the F1 score even if the entity boundary and category are correct.
-Focusing on the German E2E baseline results, we observe that out of a total of 5000 test utterances, 2928 are accurately transcribed.
-This constitutes approximately 58.6\% of the test set, where nearly 94\% of utterances are correctly labeled.
-Utilizing a similar approach for the incorrectly transcribed utterances, we find that in approximately 51.3\% of these utterances, the model is still able to label the entities correctly.
-Therefore, the E2E model successfully provided accurate labeling on approximately 76\% of total utterances.
+Table~\ref{tab:baseline_results} presents the baseline performances across varying configurations and languages.
+It's evident from the results that the EER and the F1-scores consistently display a negative correlation across all three languages.
+This observed trend aligns with our expectations.
+Specifically, even if the ASR system exhibits any discrepancies in transcribing an entity accurately, it adversely affects the F1-score.
+This impact remains regardless of whether the entity boundaries and categories are delineated correctly.

+Focusing on the German language, the E2E baseline results stand out.
+Out of a total of 5000 test utterances for German, 2928 have been transcribed with precision, translating to an accuracy rate of approximately 58.6\% of the test set.
+Impressively, within this accurately transcribed set, a staggering 94\% of utterances have been labeled correctly, a testament to the model's efficacy.
+When we pivot our attention to the subset of utterances that weren't transcribed with utmost accuracy, it's important to note that the model, despite the transcription issues, managed to label entities correctly in about 51.3\% of these instances.
+Cumulatively, this implies that the E2E model adeptly labeled entities with accuracy in nearly 76\% of the entire set of test utterances for German.

+It's also worthwhile to note the relative performances of English and Dutch.
+For instance, when observing the pipeline approach with both ASR and NER components active, English has a WER of 16.7\% and an F1-score of 40.7\%, whereas Dutch, under the same conditions, recorded a WER of 9.3\% and an F1-score of 40.0\%.
+Such statistics offer nuanced insights into the distinct challenges and variances inherent to each language, emphasizing the importance of tailored strategies for each linguistic domain.

-The same pattern is also observed in the pipeline system, with a marginally greater performance exhibited by the E2E model.
-The latter is able to correctly tag entities even with incorrect transcriptions, demonstrating an improvement of about 2\% over the pipeline system.
-Parallel analyses conducted on the English and Dutch reveal similar patterns to those in German.
-A notable exception is observed in Dutch, where up to 99\% of entities are correctly identified given accurate transcription.
-It can be observed that the E2E spoken NER system is able to marginally enhance the WER, EER, and consequently, the F1 score.
-The only exception to this trend exists in Dutch, which is expected due to the smaller volume of available training data, as compared to English and German.
+A comparable trend is also observed in the pipeline system, with the E2E model exhibiting a marginally superior performance.
+One of the E2E model's significant strengths lies in its ability to tag entities accurately, even in the presence of transcription errors.
+This proficiency translates to a performance uptick of around 2\% when pitted against the traditional pipeline system.
+Exploring the performances across different languages, our analyses of English and Dutch mirror the patterns we uncovered for German.
+However, the Dutch distinguishes itself in one noteworthy aspect: an impressive accuracy rate of up to 99\% in entity identification when the transcriptions are accurate.
+Across the board, the E2E spoken NER system demonstrates a propensity to fine-tune the WER, EER, and by extension, the F1-score.
+The sole deviation from this pattern is seen in Dutch.
+This anomaly can be attributed to the relatively limited pool of training data available for Dutch, especially when benchmarked against English and German.